-Making jam at home is something I’ve been doing for a while, and it is something I seem to do whenever the mood gets me.
-In variably the jam making bug infects me when there’s a particular fruit is in season and I know it is not going to be around for too long.
-At that point I start looking around and then start figuring out what else I could make a jam out of and that’s how I have ended up making some rather unusual but very tasty jams, preserves and chuneys!
+I have been making jam at home for a while, and do it whenever the mood gets me.
+The jam making bug infects me generally when there’s a particular fruit is in season and it isn’t going to be around for too long.
+At that point I start looking around and then start figuring out what else I could make a jam out of.
+That’s how I have ended up making some rather unusual but very tasty jams, preserves and chutneys!

 Now I am a bit of a recycler of stuff, so I do tend to collect good glass bottle and jars with airtight lids for future use.
 I have many of them which are the same size and shape and I use these to store my spices and other stuff in the kitchen.

 So, I was clearing out my kitchen shelves and came across a whole lot of empty bottles in one corner!
 There were too many for me to keep and some needed to be given away.
 It was while wondering how many to keep, that it struck me that I hadn’t “jammed” yet for this season.
 Close behind also came the realization that I had about 2 weeks of good strawberry season left.

 So I got into a “jamming” spree.
 I made a few jams and put those empty bottles and jars to good use.
 The easiest way to make jam out of most fruit is to cook it with sugar.
 Add in spices for flavour, and you have a good preserve.

 I wanted to see if there was a different way of making strawberry jam.
 Some searching for recipes threw up a lot of options but 2 recipes stood out.